riskless/cheatsheet/README.md

-# Building acheat sheet for developers
+# Building a cheat sheet for developers